 Thus, deals that you thought might close in a few weeks, take months, and this, in turn, affects the health of the overall organization.

-Therefore, having a sales funnel to prioritize, at each step of the cycle, can be a critical element to sustain the company.
+Therefore, having a sales funnel to prioritize at each step of the cycle can be a critical element in sustaining the company.

-In short, if you know that important deals will take closer than expected to close, you will need to fill the so-called sales pipeline, quickly, to prevent completely miss the targets.
+In short, if you know that important deals will take closer than expected to close, you will need to fill the so-called sales pipeline quickly to prevent completely missing the targets.

 From attention to desire

 Sales funnels or mental models like the AIDA model can help salespeople use a common language to understand the potential journey customers are taking.

 And it becomes a tool to question whether the lead is ready for conversion.
-In short, mistaking a lead at the interest stage, to the desired stage, can lead to misleading action that can wreck the whole relationship with the prospect.
+In short, mistaking a lead at the interest stage for the desired stage can lead to misleading action that can wreck the whole relationship with the prospect.

 When marketing works well, it can become an incredible tool in the hands of salespeople to close deals in much less time and to shorten the sales cycle.

 Marketing automatons like in freeterprise models can help salespeople identify the right opportunities that can become enterprise accounts for the organization.

 And they have become indispensable tools for sales teams.